Yale Cancer Center Has Vast Resources

 The Yale Cancer Center, like the university that shares the name, proudly carries its Ivy League reputation for excellence, working daily to maintain that elite status.

 The Yale Cancer Center is the only facility in the Southern New England states, one of only 41 nationally, that is designated as a Comprehensive Cancer Center by the National Cancer Institute.

 By combining its innovative treatment, quality care and cutting-edge, scientific research, the Yale Cancer Center has remained at the forefront in the fight to reduce cancer mortality and raise the levels of prevention.
 One of the goals at Yale is developing effective therapies through better understanding of the fundamental mechanism of the disease.

 The medical team of thoracic surgeons, oncologists and pathologists with an expertise in malignant mesothelioma include Frank Detterbeck, M.D., chief of Thoracic Surgery and a well-known lung cancer expert.
 Detterbeck also is part of a team of Yale surgeons who emphasize minimally invasive procedures to solve malignancy issues.
-Joining him with a strong interest in mesothelioma are Scott Gettinger, M.D., a thoracic oncologist; senior research scientist Michael Kashgarian, M.D., who was one of the first to do extensive study of mesothelioma; and Jack Elias, M.D., chairman of the department of internal medicine.
+Joining him with a strong interest in mesothelioma are Scott Gettinger, M.D., a thoracic oncologist, and Jack Elias, M.D., chairman of the department of internal medicine.

-Each patient receives an individualized support program tailored to his cancer type and treatment history.
+Each patient receives an individualized support program tailored to their cancer type and treatment history.
 They have access to varied periphery topics like genetic counseling, mental health, sexual health and neurocognitive assessment.